EllangoK/subreddit-media-downloader/README.md

 	$ python subreddit_download.py pics cat

 Files are saved to a folder with the same name as the search term.

-If you omit the upvote threshold, a praw.ini file will not be required Thus, images and videos can be gathered without authentication
+If you omit the upvote threshold, a praw.ini file will not be required

+If you want to download nsfw albums, fill out the imgur.ini file

+Thus, images and videos can be gathered without authentication

 Use quotes if the search term is more than one world long.